Special Favorites Challenge

 The major rules are:

-* The display must include a repurposed railroad car
+* The display must include a railroad-related element

 * Maximum horizontal dimensions = 100 Scale Feet X 100 Scale Feet